Best Western Premier Freeport Inn & Suites

 Established in 1982, the Calaway Park is open daily from Victoria Day weekend through August – plus weekends in October.
 The park’s most popular rides include the Vortex, the Dream Machine, Chaos, and Storm.

-Named Small Size Club of the year by Canadian Society of Club Managers, Calgary Curling Club aims to be a world class curling facility.
+Named the Small Size Club of the Year by Canadian Society of Club Managers, Calgary Curling Club aims to be a world class curling facility.
 Whether you are new to curling or a seasoned expert, the Club is able to accommodate the needs of all skill levels.
 By utilizing their Academy for beginners as well as leagues available at different levels of competition, those new to the sport will feel right at home in Calgary.

 The Calgary Curling Club is one of Southern Alberta’s premier curling facilities.
 Ice time and equipment can be rented in addition to rooms for rent to accommodate groups and parties with catering available as well.
 Bonspiels are scheduled throughout the year and leagues compete weekly, depending on the league and level of play.

 The Calgary Stampede has hosted fabulous rodeo events since 1912.
 Be sure to start the experience off on the right foot, by cheering on the floats, bands and riders in the Calgary Stampede Parade.
 Then, find your favorite seat in the Grandstand to watch the rodeo excitement unfold.
 The Country Music, Midway rides, food and games round out the festivities at the Stampede.
-Stay close to the action in a comfortable Best Western guest room and enjoy your time in Calgary.

 Canada's fourth busiest airport, Calgary International Airport (YYC) serves Calgary, Aberta and the surrounding Southern Alberta region.
 Owned by Transport Canada and operated by Calgary Airport Authority, YYC handles over 13 million passengers annually.

-With a single terminal building's four concourses and 3 operational runways, YYC schedules flights by commercial airlines like Air Canada, Delta Airlines, US Airways and British Airways.
+With a single terminal building's four concourses and three operational runways, YYC schedules flights by commercial airlines like Air Canada, Delta Airlines, US Airways and British Airways.
 YYC serves as headquarters for WestJet and is a hub for Air Canada and Air Canada Express.

 Drawing nearly 50,000 visitors annually, the Calgary International Film Festival stretches over ten days in late September in multiple venues across Calgary, Alberta.
 Past screenings have been shown in the Plaza Theatre, Globe Cinemas and Eau Claire Market Cineplex.